 Can I use frozen spinach in this recipe?

 Frozen spinach can replace fresh spinach.
 For every 1 pound of fresh spinach equals 10 ounces of frozen.

-If using frozen spinach, how does it get prepared for vegetarian mushrooms?
+If using frozen spinach, how do I prepare it for the stuffing?

-How long can these healthy stuffed mushrooms keep in the fridge?
+How long can the stuffed mushrooms keep in the fridge after they bake?